 I can tell you why do I create what I do, but I can’t justify the way I go about doing it.
-Why did Jackson Pollock favor a drip-style painting technique, while Vincent van Gogh used forceful impasto in applying his paints?
+Why did Jackson Pollock favor a drip-style painting technique, while Vincent van Gogh’s used forceful impasto in applying his paints?
 My method is an illuminating technique.

 Image 12 shows the LIGHTHOUSE Illusion, overall and in various shots, pans and tilts.

-The “Illusions” came next, and through them James wanted to experiment with all the possibilities that could be applied in creating photographic art.
-All tell a story, simply as a classical representation, or in a historical context, or by visualizing a myth, otherwise by adding a surprising, sometimes humorous twist to a scene, which are constructed and staged by logistical planning and using various camera, optical and lighting techniques.
+The “Illusions” came next, and through them James wanted to experiment with many of the possibilities that could be applied in creating photographic art.
+All tell a story, simply as a classical representation, or in a historical context, or by visualizing a myth, otherwise by adding a surprising, sometimes a humorous twist to a scene, which are constructed and staged by logistical planning and using various camera, optical and lighting techniques.

 “A scene in nature is made up of various parts, each part has an individual character and its possible ideal.
 It is unlikely that accident should bring together the best possible ideals of each separate part, merely considering them as isolated facts, and it is still more unlikely that accident should group a number of these possible ideals in such a way that not only one or two but that all should be harmoniously related one to the other.
 It is evident, however, that an attempt to accomplish this artificially is not impossible… The result would be a work of art…” Frederick Law Olmsted